Master of Science in Biology

 - Received recommendations for advancement to candidacy from the major advisor and from the Thesis Graduate Committee;

 - Submitted a formal program of graduate course work prepared in consultation with and approved by the student's Thesis Graduate Committee;

 - Approval of a written thesis proposal in conjunction with the completion of BIOL 6940.
 The graduate writing requirement is met upon successful completion of the written thesis proposal.

 - Gained final approval of the program and of the candidacy itself by the Dean of Graduate Studies.

 Requirements for Graduation

-- A minimum of 45 quarter units of acceptable graduate-level work included in the formal program, with no less than 32 units completed in residence at this university and with at least 24 units gained from 600-level courses in biology;
+- A minimum of 30 semester units of acceptable graduate-level work included in the formal program, with no less than 21 units completed in residence at this university;

 - Advancement to candidacy for the degree and approval of the specific program of courses;